<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 Traditionally, User Acceptance Testing (UAT) is performed at the end of a long software development cycle by the intended audience under real-world conditions.
 By then, engineering has performed a battery of technical tests to ensure the software works as expected.
 However, in some cases, engineering's understanding of the business requirements and user needs versus what the user was actually looking for are two very different things.
 This is where UAT usually comes in.

-However, since this can be a resource-hungry, expensive, and long-winded process, many enterprises would rather skip it.
-Yet, a well managed UAT process allows you to find and fix major (or minor) user experience or functionality flaws that could prevent adoption or halt productivity before rolling it into a larger audience.
+However, many enterprises would rather skip it since this can be a resource-hungry, expensive, and long-winded process.
+Yet, a well-managed UAT process allows you to find and fix major (or minor) user experience or functionality flaws that could prevent adoption or halt productivity before rolling it out to a larger audience.

 So what about today?